Leadership traits define an organization and correlate with profitability and success.

 Are Leadership Qualities Learned or Innate?

-Like any characteristic, leadership qualities are a mixture of an innate set of personality traits and what is learned.
+Like any characteristic, leadership qualities and traits are a mixture of innate personality and what is learned over time.
 However, nothing is set in stone.
-Even someone who struggles with empathy, delegation or confidence can work on building these traits to be a better leader.
+Even someone who struggles with empathy, delegation or confidence can work on building these qualities to become a better leader.
+Organizations also offer formal leadership skills programs for managers and high performers.

-Leading with the understanding that change and improvement are possible is vital in today's landscape.
-By setting the example to employees and showing that you're committed to development, leaders will inspire them to do the same.
+Leading with the understanding that change and improvement are always possible is vital in today's landscape.
+By setting an example and showing a commitment to development, leaders inspire their teams to do the same.

 Characteristics of a Bad Leader